About South Carolina History Day

 Through my involvement with National History Day, I have become a more creative problem-solver, a better researcher, and a more diligent history student.

 History Day is project-based learning at its finest.
-The program teaches students research, analysis, presentation, and more!
+The program teaches students skills in research, analysis, presentation and more.
 A national evaluation of National History Day found students who participate surpass their peers on state standardized tests and in skills development.

 Learn more about the survey, which South Carolina students were a part of, at NHD Works.